 Community Referral Program

 This program rewards the community or a nonprofit organization instead of a customer or individual.
 What better way to draw people in than through a good cause?
-There’s power in numbers, so a community referral program is a great opportunity to support an organization in need and promote your company mission.
+There’s power in numbers, so a community referral program is a great opportunity to support an organization in need and promote (brand awareness) your company’s mission.

 - Example: Refer a friend and we’ll donate $100 to the charity of your choice.

 An implied referral program promotes your business to a potential customer – without a direct ask.
 This is an actionable and effective method if you’re a local business owner who doesn’t have the time to set up a more complicated referral program.

 - Example: Offer your happy customers branded water bottles that they might use in public to represent your brand.